oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    the client.
 4. MUST process all MQTT packets received over the stream in the order they arrive.
-5. MUST follow the server-initiated graceful shutdown procedure defined in Section 6.3.1 when disconnecting cleanly.
+5. For MQTT 5.0, MUST follow the server-initiated graceful shutdown procedure defined in Section 6.3.1 when disconnecting cleanly.
+For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` (it is a client-to-server-only packet [MQTT311] §3.14); when disconnecting cleanly the broker MUST close the QUIC connection directly.

 ---